nspcc-dev/neofs-aio/README.md

 If you don't see the output like this, you can wait for the new Epoch to come (about 1 hour), or force the Storage Node registration.
+If the commands fails, make sure you have jq and expect installed.

 ``` sh
 $ docker-compose restart sn